NEWSLETTER PCMA 2015

 Director: Wojciech Ejsmond, archaeologist (PhD candidate, Center for Research on the Antiquity of Southeastern Europe, University of Warsaw)

-Archaeologists, GIS specialist: Julia M. Chyla, UniGIS (PhD candidate, Center for Research on the Antiquity of Southeastern Europe, University of Warsaw, and Jagiellonian University, Krakow)
+Field director: Julia M. Chyla, archaeologist, GIS specialist, UniGIS (PhD candidate, Center for Research on the Antiquity of Southeastern Europe, University of Warsaw, and Jagiellonian University, Krakow)

 Photographer: Piotr Witkowski, archaeologist, RTI specialist (independent)

 Expert consultation: Michał Madej, geologist (University of Warsaw), Adam Grylak, prehistoric lithics (Institute of Archaeology, University of Wrocław)